guanjiech/trusted-management-framework/README.md

 ## AVISPA
 ### Setup
 We select OFMC and CL-AtSe backends for simulation since the bitwise XOR operations are not supported in SATMC and TA4SP backends.
 The result is "SAFE".

+## Others
+Note that we refer to [this link](https://blog.csdn.net/shuiyixin/article/details/104490091) for the installation and invocation of the CP-ABE library.